Won’t Start

-This step-by-step repair guide walks you through fixing won’t start on your Amana NTW4516FW (Top Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing the wouldn’t start issue on your Amana NTW4516FW (Top Load).
+With the right tools and parts, you can typically complete this repair in 1–2 hours and save yourself a costly service call.

 Common Symptoms & Causes

-These symptoms often point to a won’t start issue on the Amana NTW4516FW top load washer.
+Here are some symptoms that often indicate a won’t start issue on the Amana NTW4516FW top load washer.

-• The washer shows no signs of power when the Start button is pressed
+- The washer shows no signs of power when you press the Start button

-• The control panel lights up but the drum does not begin agitating or filling
+- The control panel lights up, but the drum doesn’t begin agitating or filling

-This issue is typically caused by a faulty lid lock assembly, a failed control board, a worn-out door latch switch, or a defective timer preventing the cycle from initiating.
+This issue is usually caused by a faulty lid lock assembly, a failed control board, a worn-out door latch switch, or a defective timer that prevents the cycle from starting.

 Safety First